-The sustainability landscape structures the implementation of sustainability within a bank into four sectors, each containing several fields of action.
+The sustainability landscape structure implementation of the bank is categorized into four sectors, each containing several fields of action.
 The first three sectors, namely Strategy and Management, Business Operations and Core Business, form the substance of implementation.
 The fourth sector, Communications and Corporate Citizenship, makes this substance visible both by communication and by the translation into the practice of donations and contributions.

-The Bank has also supported Republic Act 9003, also known as the "Ecological Solid Waste Management Act," by implementing proper segregation and disposal of solid wastes.
+The Bank has also supported Republic Act 9003, also known as the "Ecological Solid Waste Management Act", by implementing proper segregation and disposal of solid wastes.
 Furthermore, as the issue of climate change continues to threaten our water resources, we implemented a policy that encourages all our offices to use water efficiently.
-We have availed solar panels through CARD Leasing and Finance Corporation to ensure continuous operations despite certain calamities, especially storms and typhoons.
-This endeavor is also in support to CARD-Business Development Service Foundation Inc.'s renewable energy initiative.
+We have used solar panels in some of our offices to ensure continuous operations despite certain calamities, especially storms and typhoons.
+This endeavor is also in line with the renewable energy initiative of CARD MRI.